gilbert-umuzi/mode/README.md

-# Mode / SQL Yammer Tutorial Analysis
+# Mode / SQL Yammer Tutorial

 ## Introduction
 This repository contains my analysis and learnings from the [Mode / SQL Yammer tutorial](https://mode.com/sql-tutorial/a-drop-in-user-engagement).
 The project focuses on investigating user engagement on Yammer, a messaging platform, using Mode and a combination of SQL queries and Python analysis.
 The tutorial provided an opportunity to delve into real-world data analysis scenarios, enhancing my skills in SQL, Python, and data visualization.